lucaong/cubdb/README.md

 # CubDB

-`CubDB` is a pure-Elixir embedded key-value database, designed to be simple to use.
-It runs locally, and is backed by a file.
+`CubDB` is a pure-Elixir embedded key-value database, designed for simplicity.
+It runs locally, and is backed by a single file.

 Both keys and values can be any Elixir (or Erlang) term, so no serialization and de-serialization is necessary.

-`CubDB` uses an immutable data structure that ensures robustness to data corruption.
-Read and select operations are performed on immutable "snapshots", so they are always consistent, run concurrently, and do not block write operations, nor are blocked by them.
+The `CubDB` database file uses an immutable data structure that ensures robustness to data corruption: entries are never changed in-place, and writes are atomic.

+Read operations are performed on immutable "snapshots", so they are always consistent, run concurrently, and do not block write operations, nor are blocked by them.

 ## Examples